elc1798/elc1798.github.io/_posts/2017-05-21-Project-Libra-First-Draft-Chapter-1-Part-1.md

 small wooden desk and chair were the only pieces of furniture in the tiny room.
 Looking around, I found a closet on the east wall, and a door leading to a private bathroom on the north wall.
 I opened the closet on the right side of the room.
-A few changes of clothes, as well as some extra gear were inside.
+A few changes of clothes, as well as some extra gear, were inside.
 I took a set of clothes out, and went into the bathroom.

-I took off my sweat-clad clothes and propped my sword on the wall.
-I set my utility belt, filled with knives, poison needles, and other lethal things, on the sink counter, and stepped into the shower.
+I took off my sweat-clad clothes and dropped my knives on the ground with a thud as the steel hit the ceramic tiles.
+Opening the glass door, I stepped into the shower.

-I stood there, leaning on the wall as the comfort of the hot water washed away the toils of the day and night.
-I closed my eyes and put my face under the showerhead, shutting off my senses.
-I felt... uncomfortable.
-Today was my 82nd assassination.
-But after years of murder and ruthless killing, I still felt the same strange sensation that I felt 3 years ago.
+I stood there, leaning on the window in front of me as the hot water hit my back, slowly washing away my discomfort.
+I turned my head slightly and looked through the glass door at the pair of knives on the floor: two oversized, approximately 1 foot long, steel butterfly knives.
+The metal was slightly tarnished, with some blacked out patches on the handle, but the blade was shiny as new.

+I closed my eyes and turned around, putting my face under the showerhead, shutting off my senses.
+President Cathleen Brian.
+Newly elected political figure.
+Extremely high public ratings.
+The public loved her political standpoint and her achievements, given her charisma on the podium, but her private life was a completely different story.
+Mother of 3 kids, and sister of another well known politician.
+She was married to a wealthy businessman, but was having an affair with a state senator she had gone to college with.
+Twenty years ago, she secretly funded a gang involved in drug dealing and human trafficking, known as The Gold Miners, in exchange for Stupor: an illegal drug that amplifies metagene effects.
+She was also my 82nd victim.

+I had a uncomfortable feeling in my gut: one that I couldn't put a name on.
+But after so many missions, I still had that same exact sensation that I did during my first one so many years ago, even if my targets were "secret criminals".

-I was taught to kill my emotions.
+When I was trained, I was taught to kill my emotions.
 Any feelings or emotions that I portrayed must be an act, with the purpose of manipulation to increase the chance of success of the mission.
 But as a telepath, much the strength of many of my abilities comes from emotion.
-As such, I had to compromise by bottling up any feelings I felt, and letting them out when I needed them.
+As such, I had to compromise by bottling up any feelings I felt, treating them as a tool, letting them out only when I needed to.

-I moved my face away from the showerhead and gasped for air.
-I leaned on the wall and slowly slid downwards until I was sitting on the shower floor.
-I put The warmth of the steady spray of water on my breast, above my heart, felt comforting as took deep breaths, trying to calm down.
+I turned away from the showerhead and gasped for air.
+I leaned on the windows and slowly slid downwards until I was sitting on the shower floor.
+The warmth of the steady spray of water on my breast, above my heart, felt comforting as took deep breaths, trying to calm down.
 The strange sensation, the strange knot I felt in my heart and the dull ache that emanated from my core throughtout my body with every heartbeat, slowly went away.

 **----**